DRavlic/Hashvertise/docs/DATE_HANDLING.md

 - `createUtcDate()`: Creates a Date object guaranteed to be in UTC (can convert existing dates or create current UTC time)
   - _Use for: timestamps in new records, standardizing external dates, getting current UTC time_
-- `parseUtcDate()`: Parses a date string to a UTC date object
-  - _Use for: parsing API input, reading dates from external sources_
-- `formatUtcIsoString()`: Formats a date as an ISO string in UTC
-  - _Use for: API responses, logging, serialization_
-- `isValidIsoDate()`: Validates if a string is a valid ISO date
-  - _Use for: input validation, preventing parsing errors_

 MongoDB automatically sets `createdAt` and `updatedAt` timestamps in UTC through the `timestamps: true` option in our models.